 So, if you plan to do exposures above 30 seconds, the intervalometer is the best option.

 You can use it along with the Bulb mode in the camera.

 An intervalometer may not be helpful for all types of photography.
 So, I will list out the different genres of photographers who will find this camera accessory useful.

 If you are planning to do long exposure photography, you must invest in the intervalometer.
 It will be a useful camera accessory for you.

 Long exposure photography demands the shutter to be open for a long duration of time.

 So, you can capture the image in Bulb mode using your intervalometer for a defined time duration of exposure.

-For example, if you want a long exposure shot of 25 minutes exposure, then you can use the “Long” option in the device and set the long interval to be 25 minutes and capture the image.
+For example, if you want a long exposure shot of 25 minutes exposure, you can use the “Long” option in the device and set the long interval to 25 minutes and capture the image.